brshallo/funspotr/README.md

 devtools::install_github("brshallo/funspotr")
 ```

-Package will be submitted to CRAN shortly.

-## Linked examples

-funspotr can be used to quickly create reference tables of the functions
-and packages used in R projects.

-### Talks and posts
+## Talks and posts

 - [slides](https://github.com/brshallo/funspotr-rstudioconf2022) and
   [presentation](https://www.youtube.com/watch?v=c9oU7ALJS3o) from
   Rstudio Conf 2022 *From summarizing projects to setting tags, uses of
   parsing R files*
-- Part 1 of a series on [Identifying R functions and
+- Part 1 of 3 from a series on [Identifying R functions and
   packages…](https://www.bryanshalloway.com/2022/01/18/identifying-r-functions-packages-used-in-github-repos/)
-  (WARNING: uses old API)

-### funspotr built reference tables
+## Examples of funspotr built reference tables

+funspotr can be used to create reference tables of the functions and
+packages used in R projects.

 - [Julia Silge
   blog](https://www.bryanshalloway.com/2022/01/18/identifying-r-functions-packages-used-in-github-repos/#julia-silge-blog)